lukasbestle/nedb/README.md

 **Note:** the `ensureIndex` function creates the index synchronously, so it's best to use it at application startup.
 It's quite fast so it doesn't increase startup time much (35 ms for a collection containing 10,000 documents).

 ## Storing database metadata
-NeDB offers a feature to store information about a database separately from the data (for example the file type or database options) so that your application (or any other application that doesn't even use NeDB) can use this information before the database is loaded.
+NewDB offers a feature to store information about a database separately from the data (for example the file type or database options) so that your application (or any other application that doesn't even use NewDB) can use this information before the database is loaded.
 This metadata can be an arbitrary string and will always be stored as the first line of the datastore file.

 For this to work, you need two components: